-- Demonstration of the blood clotting time, erythrocyte sedimentation rate, haemolysis and crenation. - Determination of the urea in urine - Determination of the glucose in urine. - Radiation uptake in various tissues: elementary idea of using radioactivity detection instruments. - Study of digestive enzymes in different parts of the alimentary canal.
+- 1. Demonstration of the use and operation of oscilloscope for recording neuroelectric activity and electrocardiogram. - 2.
+Photometric determination of haemoglobin in blood sample. - 3.
+Determination of RBC, WBC, MCV, MCH, MCHC and colour Index of the given sample of blood. - 4.
+Demonstration of the blood clotting time, erythrocyte sedimentation rate, haemolysis and crenation. - 5.
+Determination of the urea in urine - 6.
+Determination of the glucose in urine. - 7.
+Study of digestive enzymes in different parts of the alimentary canal.

-Paper II [Environmental Biology & Ethology]
+ENVIRONMENTAL BIOLOGY & ETHOLOGY

-Estimation of alkalinity, acidity, dissolved oxygen, chloride Ph in water, nitrogen, phosphorous
+- 1. Estimation of alkalinity, acidity, dissolved oxygen, chloridePh in water, nitrogen, phosphorous

-• Microbial analysis in soil
+- 2. Microbial analysis in soil

-A visit to a sanctuary/National Park.
+- 3. A visit to a sanctuary/National Park.
 (Preparation of Report)

-Ethology

-Leaning by trial and error in animals using maze and jumping box
+- 4. Leaning by trial and error in animals using maze and jumping box

-- Study of movement of fish in aquarium
+- 5. Study of movement of fish in aquarium

-- Study of courtship in birds
+- 6. Study of courtship in birds

-- Food preference in tribolium
+- 7. Food preference in tribolium

-- Pheromones in earthworms
+- 8. Pheromones in earthworms

-- Study of imprinting in chicks
+- 9. Study of imprinting in chicks

-Paper III [Molecular Biology, Biotechnology & Bioinformatics]
+MOLECULAR BIOLOGY, BIOTECHNOLOGY & BIOINFORMATICS

-- Squash and smear preparations of testis of cockroach / grasshopper aceto-orecin and Fuelgen staining of these preparations. - Study of mitosis in onion root tip and meiosis in testes of insect or mammal. - Study of giant chromosomes in the salivary gland of Chironomus larva or Drosophila - Vital and supravital staining (with Neutral red and Janus green (B) of cells of the testis of an insects or mammal to study the mitochondria. - Preparation of multipopular nerve cell from the spinal cord of a mammal. - Study of prepared microscope slides, including those showing various cell types, mitosis, meiosis and giant chromosomes. - Study of PCR - Extraction of Genomic DNA - Restriction digestion of γ DNA
+- 1. Squash and smear preparations of testis of cockroach / grasshopper aceto-orecin and Fuelgen staining of these preparations. - 2.
+Study of mitosis in onion root tip and meiosis in testes of insect or mammal. - 3.
+Study of giant chromosomes in the salivary gland of Chironomus larva or Drosophila - 4.
+Vital and supravital staining (with Neutral red and Janus green (B) of cells of the testis of an insects or mammal to study the mitochondria. - 5.
+Preparation of multipopular nerve cell from the spinal cord of a mammal. - 6.
+Study of prepared microscope slides, including those showing various cell types, mitosis, meiosis and giant chromosomes. - 7.
+Study of PCR - 8.
+Extraction of Genomic DNA - 9.
+Restriction digestion of v DNA